 However, I still have many monarchs using tropical milkweed for nectar through September…this suggests that milkweed viability is not a cue for migration in cold weather climates.
-No frozen monarchs in five years is proof enough for me.
+No frozen monarchs in seven years is proof enough for me.

 I do suggest that northerners raise migration monarchs indoors when the low temps go below 55°, because cold temps slow down metamorphosis.